infiniflow/infinity/docs/references/pysdk_api_reference.md

 ##### snapshot_name: `str`, *Required*

-A non-empty string indicating the name of the table snapshot.
+A non-empty string indicating the name of the database snapshot.

 ##### database_name: `str`, *Required*